iamonyourteam/iphoneapp/ReadMe.txt

 	Timer countdown visulizer
 	Paused time is accounted for in estimated time

-Alarm Clock (3rd subprject - Work In Progress)
+Alarm Clock (3rd subprject)

-World Clock (Not Started - Practice Using Api? to )
+Adding and removing Items from the DOM

+World Clock (4th subprject)
+Asing and API to get Time information based on json data of longitude and latitude